liveview-native/live_view_native_platform/guides/creating-a-platform-library.md

 end
 ```

-Then, a client can connect to a LiveView Native application that supports your platform library by passing its unique platform ID as the `_platform` connection param.
+A client can connect to a LiveView Native application that supports your platform library by passing its unique platform ID as the `_platform` connection param (this is handled by [`LiveViewNative.LiveSession`](https://hexdocs.pm/live_view_native/LiveViewNative.LiveSession.html)).
 So in this example, connecting to `http://localhost:4000?_platform=example_lib` will render the `~EXAMPLE""` template and connecting to `http://localhost:4000` will render the web template.

 ## Modifiers

 LiveView Native Platform supports modifiers for platforms that use them, like SwiftUI and Jetpack Compose.
 Your native platform might not have a need for modifiers; if not, you can ignore modifiers entirely in your platform library implementation.

-If you do want to use modifiers in your platform library, you can use the `live_view_native_swift_ui` platform library as a reference.
+If you want to use modifiers in your platform library, consider looking at how the `live_view_native_swift_ui` platform library does it as a reference.
 The `modifiers_struct` set on your `%LiveViewNativePlatform.Env{}` will need to implement the following protocols to fully support modifiers:

 - `LiveViewNativePlatform.ModifiersStack`
 - `Jason.Encoder`